mediakind-video/releases/android.md

   - Designed new UI to support FireTV
   - Handled remote key events
 - BitMovin fix for missing metadata events for DAI support on Android
 - Added support for Backendconfiguration.
-Moved serverUrl and ownerUid under MKPBackendCoonfiguration and moved this config into MKPSourceConfigurarion
+Moved serverUrl and ownerUid under MKPBackendCoonfiguration and moved this config into MKPSourceConfiguration